arista-netdevops-community/ansible-cvp-avd-toi/labs/lab01-ansible-basics/README.md

 # Run playbook to configure a description on Ethernet interface 1 of Leaf1
 $ ansible-playbook playbook.ethernet_descr.yml

-# # SSH to Leaf1 or use an ansible raw command to verify that the configuration has been applied
+# Use an ansible raw command to verify that the configuration has been applied
-$ ssh arista@192.168.0.12
-or
-ansible DC --limit Leaf1 -m raw -a "show running interface Ethernet1" -u arista
+$ ansible Leaf1 -m raw -a "show running interface Ethernet1" -u arista
 ```

 __6. Create simple playbooks__